 Some clarifications, designed to narrow the issue, are now in order.
 I will be stressing problems on the "demand" side on the speech market.
-These are problems that stem not from the actions of producers-Microsoft, Netscape, and the like-but instead from the choices and preferences of consumers.
-I am aware that on the standard view, the most important emerging problems come from large corporations, and not from the many millions, indeed billions, of individuals who make communications choices.
-In the long run, however, I believe that the more serious risks, and certainly the most neglected ones, are consumer driven.
-This is not because consumers are usually confused or irrational or malevolent.
+These are problems that stem not from the actions of producers, but instead from the choices and preferences of consumers.
+I am aware that on one view, the most important emerging problems come from large corporations, and not from the many millions, indeed billions, of individuals who make communications choices.
+In the long run, however, I believe that some of the most interesting questions, and certainly the most neglected ones, involve consumer behavior.
+This is not because consumers are usually confused, irrational, or malevolent.
 It is because choices that seem perfectly reasonable in isolation may, when taken together, badly disserve democratic goals.